 In addition, the Group is exposed to currency translation risk on the net assets in foreign operations.
-Currency exposure to the net assets of the Group's foreign operations in the People's Republic of China are managed primarily by borrowings and operating cash flows denominated in RMB and HKD, which mitigate currency exposure arising from the subsidiaries' net assets.
+Currency exposure to the net assets of the Group's foreign operations in the China are managed primarily by borrowings and operating cash flows denominated in RMB and HKD, which mitigate currency exposure arising from the subsidiaries' net assets.